Todo #4224: PBIs are old skool. pkg-ng is the new shiny. We need to convert pfSense to use pkg-ng.

 If so, then I will look at it and make a pull request for the similar relevant changes to master.

-#11 Updated by Chris Buechler about 4 years ago
+#11 Updated by Chris Buechler over 4 years ago

 - Status changed from Feedback to Confirmed